 * Twitter jumps after signaling profitability in 4th quarter

-* Celgene tumbles after results, drags on healthcare sector
+* Celgene tumbles after results, dragging on healthcare sector

 * Yellen, Warsh out of Fed chief race - report

-The earnings season has been largely positive, with 75 percent of the S&P 500 companies that have reported so far topping expectations.
+Earnings have been largely positive, with 72 percent of the S&P 500 companies that reported as of Wednesday topping expectations and matching the average for the past four quarters.

 However, with U.S. indexes at record levels, investors are taking a closer look at earnings to see if they justify stretched valuations.

-Celgene's 20 percent fall was the biggest drag on the S&P 500 and the Nasdaq, after the company reported lower-than-expected sales for its flagship multiple myeloma drug Revlimid and its psoriasis drug Otezla.
+Celgene's shares plunged 20 percent after it reported lower-than-expected sales for its flagship multiple myeloma drug Revlimid and its psoriasis drug Otezla.